finos/symphony-bdk-java/docs/tech/architecture.md

 - `symphony-bdk-template-handlebars`

 ### symphony-bdk-spring
-The Symphony BDK comes also with two starter modules to ease integration with Spring Boot framework:
+The Symphony BDK comes also with two _starter_ modules to ease integration with the Spring Boot framework:
 - `symphony-bdk-core-spring-boot-starter` that is basically a wrapper around the [symphony-bdk-core](#symphony-bdk-core) module
-- `symphony-bdk-app-spring-boot-starter` that is a foundation for Extension Application backend development
+- `symphony-bdk-app-spring-boot-starter` that is a foundation for [Extension Applications](https://developers.symphony.com/symphony-developer/docs/overview-of-extension-applications) backend development